2.3 National strategy on youth volunteering

 On this page

-There is a general law on volunteering at the Federal level: the Act on the rights of volunteers, which entered into force in August 2006.
+There is a general law on volunteering at the Federal level: The Act on the rights of volunteers (2005), which entered into force in August 2006 (Vrijwilligerswet).

 - It provides a precise legal framework and ensures formal recognition of the status of volunteers;

-- It protects individuals from certain abuses, promotes volunteering and gives newly defined responsibilities to volunteering organisations.
+- It protects individuals from certain abuses, promotes volunteering and gives newly defined responsibilities to volunteering organizations.

 More specifically, the law on volunteering regulates the following aspects of voluntary work: